jenilshah990/FleissKappaCalculator-VisulationOfVideoAnnotation/README.md

 1.)
 Create a Visualisation for the Labelled Matrix to get a clearer understanding of the labellings. <br> 2.)
 Converts a labelled video matrix into a Fleiss Matrix. <br>
 3.)
-Calculate the Overall Fleiss Kappa Score & Percent Overall Agreement among raters above chance.
+Calculate the Overall Fleiss Kappa Score, Percent Overall Agreement among raters above chance, Confidence Interval of Kappa & Siginificance Test of Kappas.

 # Usage & Examples